Twin Harbors State Park combines the essential Washington coast vacation with the classic state park experience.

-The park offers a group camp that accommodates up to 60 people.
+The park offers a group camp that accommodates up to 50 people.
 It features a large charcoal burning barbecue, 8 picnic tables and a large campfire circle.
 Parking for 10 vehicles is included in the rental fee.
 Additional vehicles will be charged the extra vehicle fee of $10 per night, but is limited to 15 vehicles.
 Electrical power is not available, and there is no night lighting.

 The five rustic cabins are conveniently located near restrooms and showers.
 They are 12 feet by 20 feet with a 6 foot covered porch.
 Cabin #5 is ADA.
 They accommodate five people with a full size futon and a bunk bed full size bottom, twin on top.
 There is a table with four chairs and small end table.
 Outside is a picnic table and fire pit.
 No cooking or smoking is allowed in the cabins.
 The cabins are heated.
 Bring your own bedding.
 Four cabins are pet friendly ($15 additional per night pet fee applies).
 For more information, visit the cabins / yurts page.

 Reservations & fees